pucgenie/srv-updater/README.md

 ## Debugging

-If the server does not understand the packet, it responds with a UDP packet containing an error message.
+If the server does not understand the packet, it responds with a UDP datagram containing an error message.
 You can read it with network protocol analyzers like tcpdump or wireshark.

+## Technical limitations

+It won't work for network links where the MTU is tiny (say, less than 500 bytes) - the exact minimum limit depends on your SRV resource record name, though.